shaun-ricketts/Tour-de-France-Top-20-Predictor/README.md

 After it’s created, select the environment and click "Open Terminal" and run "conda install notebook -c conda-forge " to install jupyter notebook in this environment.
 Then, go your project location (e.g. cd "C:\Users\your-name\Tour-de-France-Top-20-Predictor") and run "pip install -r requirements.txt".
+Now go back to Anaconda Navigator and on the newly created env, select "Open with Jupyter NotebooK".
+Then navigate to the project location to run the notebooks.

 Alternatively in cmd:
 python -m venv venv